SathyaVakkalanka/Bike-Sharing-/README.md

 * Comparing testing RMSE with null RMSE

-# Creating Features
+# Feature Engineering

+* Creating new features where Hour of the day is created as a feature
-* Handling Categorical Features by creating Dummy Variable
+* Creating Dummy Variable where Hour is converted to a catogorical Feature
-* Feature Engineering
+* Creating another feature for Day Time to know active & Passive hours